 August 25th – Annual Cultural Fest- English

 Join us at our annual cultural festival, where we celebrate influences in 19th rural northern New York.
 This we’ll be serving tea and crumpets at the English Festival!
 Planned are a May pole, tea party (and how to properly brew tea!), cricket & croquet, as well as music and performances by the Adirondack English Country Dancers.
 Traditional food, craft vendors, life skills demonstrators,and more!
-Plus, we’ll be celebrating Laura & Almanzo’s anniversary with cake.
+Plus, we’ll be celebrating Laura & Almanzo’s anniversary with cake and ice cream!

 Adults $9; Senior, $8.50; Youth 6-16, $6; 5 and under, Free!
 Bring your chairs and picnic blanket.

 September 29th & 30th – Harvest Fest & Civil War Living History

-We will be welcoming the Adirondack Regiment of Civil War Re-enactors, along with a nine horse calvary to the Wilder Farm for two days of living history – you’re welcome to walk around the encampment and visit with the soldiers and see their displays.
+The Calvary is coming!
+We will be welcoming the Adirondack Regiment of Civil War Re-enactors, along with a nine horse calvary to the Wilder Farm for two days of living history and battles – visitors are welcome to walk around the encampment and visit with the soldiers and see their displays.
 Skirmishes will be held both days – Saturday at 3 and Sunday at 1.
 Life skills demonstrators include a blacksmith, weaver, spinner, and shingle shaver.
-Craft & farm market vendors will be on site, food, 19th century games and kids craft activities (paint a pumpkin and stuff a scarecrow!), music, and more.
-Check back closer to event days for more details and re-enactor activity schedule.
+Craft & farm market vendors will be on site, fresh pressed apple cider, food, 19th century games and kids craft activities (paint a pumpkin and stuff a scarecrow!), music, and more.
+Check back closer to event days for more details.
 The Wilder buildings will be open for self-guided tours and the annual As Time Passes juried art show will be on display in the schoolhouse- vote for People’s Choice award!

 Adults $9; Senior, $8.50; Youth 6-16, $6; 5 and under, Free!